pradhans0906/dockerized-copa/README.md

 🐳 Fully containerized solution
 🔄 Works seamlessly with Docker Desktop
 🛠️ Easy-to-use command-line interface
-🔍 Integrated with Docker Scout for vulnerability scanning

 Perfect for DevOps engineers and developers who want to keep their container images secure without disrupting their existing workflows.
 Built for macOS users, compatible with Docker Desktop.